HUNTER PAUL COFFEY, AIA (1968-)

 Coffey moved to Wilmington and worked for Ligon Flynn and Michael Ross Kersting Architecture.
 In 2006, he opened an office for the firm in Boone.
 In 2008, he left to open his own design firm and is an Adjunct Instructor in the Department of Technology and Environmental Design at Appalachian State University.

-2011 - aka the "Bower" House, 661 Elk Mountain Scenic Highway, Asheville NC.
-The "Bowers" were not the original clients; Coffey named this spec house for a bird.
+2011 - The Bower House, 661 Elk Mountain Scenic Highway, Asheville NC.
+Bower does not refer to a client; Coffey named this spec house for a bird.
 Sold in 2013 to Marion and David Bantz.

 2011 - The Hunter P. Coffey House, aka Promontory House, 650 Church Hollow Road, Boone NC.
 Photos by Gary Woeltjen.